abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 ![Linear order](../04_order/linear_order.svg)

-Using set theory, we can represent this order, as well as any other order, as a cartesian products of the order's underlying set with itself.
+Using set theory, we can represent this order, as well as any other order, as a sets of pairs of the order's underlying set with itself.

 ![Binary relation as a product](../04_order/binary_relation_product.svg)

 And in programming, orders are defined by providing a function which, given two objects, tells us which one of them is "bigger" (comes first) and which one is "smaller".
-It isn't hard to see that this function is actually a definition of a cartesian product.
+It isn't hard to see that this function defines a set of pairs (we are given a pair and we have to say whether or not it belongs to the set).

 ```
 [1, 3, 2].sort((a, b) => {